adamjoyce/octet/octet/src/examples/terrain_generator/README.md

-#Terrain Generation using Simplex Noise – Adam Joyce
+#Terrain Generation using Simplex Noise

 In this write-up I will cover the concepts and algorithms I used to generate cave-like structures in two dimensional terrain.